-The Hemophilia and Thrombosis Center partners with Rady Children’s HomeCare to provide clotting factor at reduced cost through the 340B Drug Program, which supports the services that we provide to children with hemophilia and other bleeding disorders.
+The Hemophilia and Thrombosis Center partners with Rady Children’s HomeCare to provide clotting factor at reduced cost through the 340B Drug Program, which supports the services that we provide to patients with hemophilia and other bleeding disorders.
 To learn more about the program, watch the video at https://www.youtube.com/watch?v=WbpSggJzeik.

 Comprehensive Care